uhef/cljproto-blog/_posts/2015-06-10-clj-cljs-vim-repl.markdown

 (js/alert "Hello Browser!")
 {% endhighlight %}

-Evaluate the alert for instance by entering `cq%` and enter at either opening or closing parantheses and observe the alert box on the browser.
+Evaluate the alert for instance with key sequence `cpp` while cursor is within the form and observe the alert box on the browser.

 Your REPL integration to both Clojure and ClojureScript are now working.